TheCurby/wordclock-stm32wb55/README.md

   * No Animation
   * Random Animation
   * Moving with random direction
-  * Plogging randomly in/out
+  * Plopping randomly in/out
-  * Falling out
+  * Falling down
   * Green Matrix
   * Teletype
 * Enable / Disable night mode
-* Supported languages: German, Nederlands, English
+* Supported languages: German, Dutch, English

 # ⌛ In progress
 * workout description
 * placing three mechanical switches on the back as an alternative for touch sensors
-* commentating whole sourcecode
+* commentating whole source code
-* implementing BLE support and app connectivity (firmware)
+* implementing BLE support and app connectivity (firmware, pcb already finished but not tested)
 * new PCB design with
-  * ambilight on board spotlightning directly on the wall
+  * ambilight on board spotlighting directly on the wall
   * switching off power from LEDs in night mode
-  * maybe: __replacing STM32WB55 with different generic mikrocontroller and addid wifi with external component__
+  * maybe: __replacing STM32WB55 with different generic microcontroller and addid wifi with external component__
-  * maybe: WIFI support
+  * maybe: wifi support

 # ⚠️ Issues
 Implemented but not tested yet: